RE Course Free State

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they specify the content of the examinations, because they seek to describe what the examination questions will be testing.
-All examination questions are based on the material as set out and in addition the Preparation Guides map out precisely where you can discover the relevant details in the legislation.
+The Preparation Guides are invaluable as they state the content of the examinations, in that they seek to explain what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides draw up exactly where you can find the pertinent details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is necessary to check out the actual legislation.
-One can not anticipate to be tested on legislation without having actually read the legislation.
-By checking out the legislation you will get utilized to the meanings, terms and the manner in which the legislation is drafted.
-Please be recommended that the same terminology and technique is used in the examination questions.
-The questions should be technically appropriate because the appropriate legislative terms must be used at all times.
-Reading the legislation will assist you to translate the questions properly.
+One can not expect to be tested on legislation without having checked out the legislation.
+By reading the legislation you will get utilized to the meanings, terms and the way in which the legislation is drafted.
+Checking out the legislation will assist you to analyze the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.